 Studying all at once can seem like the right way to go when it comes to planning studying time.
 However, not breaking up your studying sessions can actually do more harm than good.
 It is proven that you will often be more productive if you break up your studying time into much smaller and more manageable chunks.
 This will help you feel more motivated to complete those individual chunks, rather than one large chunk of studying time.

 9. Recognize When You Fall Behind

 Sometimes, learning material can be quite challenging.
-Certain learning material may be more difficult to some than to others.
+Certain learning materials may be more difficult for some than for others.
 This is normal and it is never shameful to admit that you have fallen behind on the course material or are stuck on a particular topic.
 Admitting to this and recognizing the issue can help you to better overcome the material and continue to push forward with this knowledge.
 Simply skipping over course material that you do not understand is never the way to go, as this can cause you to fall further behind on your studying and prevent you from understanding future coursework.

 10. Do Not Focus on Memorization

 Memorization is not synonymous with understanding.
 This is because what we memorize is often stored in our short-term memory bank.
 This means that we will remember it for a short time, but then we will eliminate it to make room for different short-term memories.
 Instead, you will want to learn to actually retain the information.
 This means that you may need to utilize several methods in order to properly learn the material.
 This could include taking notes on the course material and then rewriting these notes.

 11. Try to Make Each Learning Experience Enjoyable